kambadankita96-byte/Hotel-Booking-Cancellation-Analysis/README.md

 - The dashboard helps improve guest experience by understanding their needs.​
 - Management can make smarter decisions with clear and simple data.​
 - Using this dashboard leads to smoother operations and happier guests.​​
-## Conclusion
-This dashboard helps hotels quickly see booking and cancellation patterns with easy charts.
-Staff can spot problems or busy times fast.
-It helps them make better decisions and keep guests happy.
-Simple visuals save time and make work easier.
-In the end, hotels work better and guests enjoy their stay more.